 In the early 1920’s, fashion changed with World War I. Dresses took on a whole new dimension.
 In order to preserve materials during the war period, the corseted waist was replaced with a hobble, narrow skirt.
 In 1925, "shift" type dresses with no waistline emerged.

+Which lead up to the 1930’s, where prohibition, the proliferation of jazz, and the development of mass media controlled the era.
+Women were gaining more independence and placing more attention on glamour.
+The emergence of three major women’s fashion magazines also hit the scene, Vogue, The Queen, and Harper's Bazaar.
+A softer, more feminine style replaced the boyish, flapper look of the twenties.
 The true hallmarks of fashion in the early 1940's included an austere silhouette with narrow hips, padded shoulders, and all manner of hats.
 The working-class look of icons such as Rosie the Riveter became chic, as women of all social standings joined the war effort.
 American designers introduced the concept of separates and co-ordinating components in order to create the illusion of more outfits than one actually had.
 Classic sportswear styles took hold on college campuses and were soon adopted by all levels of society and all age groups.

 The focus was on the baby-booming family in the 1950’s and being a good housewife which was the ultimate measure of success.
 To look the part of the perfect housewife, women donned full skirts which were hemmed mid-calf placed with simple blouses.